Bank of New York Mellon Corp Has $28.99 Million Stock Position in Fulton Financial Co. (NASDAQ:FULT)

-Bank of New York Mellon Corp lifted its stake in Fulton Financial Co.
-(NASDAQ:FULT) by 2.8% in the fourth quarter, according to its most recent disclosure with the Securities and Exchange Commission (SEC).
-The institutional investor owned 2,279,233 shares of the bank’s stock after purchasing an additional 62,064 shares during the quarter.
-Bank of New York Mellon Corp owned 1.40% of Fulton Financial worth $28,992,000 as of its most recent filing with the Securities and Exchange Commission (SEC).
+Bank of New York Mellon Corp grew its position in Fulton Financial Co.
+(NASDAQ:FULT) by 2.8% in the 4th quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
+The firm owned 2,279,233 shares of the bank’s stock after buying an additional 62,064 shares during the quarter.
+Bank of New York Mellon Corp owned approximately 1.40% of Fulton Financial worth $28,992,000 at the end of the most recent quarter.

-Several other hedge funds and other institutional investors also recently bought and sold shares of the company.
-Campbell & CO Investment Adviser LLC purchased a new stake in shares of Fulton Financial in the fourth quarter worth approximately $186,000.
-ProShare Advisors LLC lifted its position in shares of Fulton Financial by 57.4% in the fourth quarter.
-ProShare Advisors LLC now owns 47,918 shares of the bank’s stock worth $610,000 after purchasing an additional 17,479 shares in the last quarter.
-Alliancebernstein L.P. lifted its position in shares of Fulton Financial by 13.2% in the fourth quarter.
-Alliancebernstein L.P. now owns 490,282 shares of the bank’s stock worth $6,236,000 after purchasing an additional 57,070 shares in the last quarter.
+Other institutional investors and hedge funds have also recently made changes to their positions in the company.
+Perigon Wealth Management LLC acquired a new position in shares of Fulton Financial in the fourth quarter worth about $27,000.
+McClarren Financial Advisors Inc. purchased a new stake in shares of Fulton Financial in the fourth quarter worth approximately $30,000.
+Key Financial Inc purchased a new stake in shares of Fulton Financial in the fourth quarter worth approximately $56,000.
 Toronto Dominion Bank purchased a new stake in shares of Fulton Financial in the fourth quarter worth approximately $56,000.
-Finally, BlackRock Inc. lifted its position in shares of Fulton Financial by 3.3% in the fourth quarter.
-BlackRock Inc. now owns 20,290,397 shares of the bank’s stock worth $258,095,000 after purchasing an additional 646,405 shares in the last quarter.
-62.56% of the stock is owned by institutional investors and hedge funds.
+Finally, Gyon Technologies Capital Management LP purchased a new stake in shares of Fulton Financial in the third quarter worth approximately $96,000.
+Institutional investors own 62.56% of the company’s stock.

 Separately, Zacks Investment Research lowered shares of Fulton Financial from a “buy” rating to a “hold” rating in a research report on Tuesday, March 9th.

 Fulton Financial (NASDAQ:FULT) last issued its quarterly earnings data on Monday, January 18th.
 The bank reported $0.30 earnings per share for the quarter, missing the consensus estimate of $0.31 by ($0.01).
 The business had revenue of $220.15 million for the quarter, compared to the consensus estimate of $219.12 million.
 Fulton Financial had a net margin of 18.30% and a return on equity of 7.75%.
 During the same period in the previous year, the business posted $0.33 EPS.
-On average, sell-side analysts anticipate that Fulton Financial Co. will post 1.08 earnings per share for the current fiscal year.
+On average, analysts predict that Fulton Financial Co. will post 1.08 EPS for the current year.

 About Fulton Financial